33themes/easy-instagram/readme.txt

 2. Your website when you’ve used the “Easy Instagram” widget to place an Instagram photo feed in a sidebar.
 3. The Instagram client registration form.
 4. The Instagram client registration response.
+5. Grant your website access to your Instagram data.
-5. The WordPress plugin settings page for “Easy Instagram”.
+6. The WordPress plugin settings page for "Easy Instagram".
-6. The WordPress widget settings where two widgets are placed in one sidebar (pre-v1.2.3).
+7. The "Easy Instagram" widget settings (v1.2.5).

 == Changelog ==